chehsunliu/pytest-stepfunctions/README.md

 ## Known Issues

 1. Nested workflows are very slow: if a state machine contains lots of nested state machines, the execution will be extremely slow even `WAIT_TIME_SCALE` is set to 0.
 This is a known performance issue in the official JAR.
 2. AWS Service integrations other than Lambda are not supported yet.
 Services like EMR even have no endpoint option in the official JAR.
-A possible workaround for some cases is calling them by Lambda functions.
+A possible workaround for some cases is calling them by invoking Lambda functions.